vikrant82/chat-analyzer/last_session.md

+# Last Session Summary (2025-07-24)

+In this session, we implemented support for threaded conversations in Webex.

+## Key Accomplishments:

+*   **Grouped Messages by Thread ID**: We modified the `clients/webex_client_impl.py` file to group messages by `thread_id`.
+*   **Formatted Threaded Messages for the LLM**: We modified the `app.py` file to format threaded messages for the LLM.
+*   **Enhanced System Prompts**: We enhanced the system prompts to explain the new thread markers to the LLM.
+*   **Updated Downloaded Artifacts**: We updated the download functionality to format the chat history with the same threaded structure.

+---
 # Last Session Summary (2025-07-23)

 In this session, we implemented the incoming message handling for the Telegram bot and refactored the bot clients.